Rabindranath Tagore Poetry Competition

 • Your poem with its title, followed by the line count, with no other identifying information.

-• All the information requested in the competition form on the website.
-Please ensure that where the form asks for the title of your entry, your title must match exactly the title that is on the front page of your submitted poem.
+• All information requested in the competition form on the website.
+Please ensure that the title of your entry exactly matches title on the front page of your submitted poem.

 • Payment submitted through our website submission portal.

 • No simultaneous submissions.
-Howaever, each poet may submit multiple poems separately to this contest.
-Up to 5 poems will be accepted per poet, provided they are each submitted separately.
+However, each poet may submit up to 5 poems, provided they are each submitted separately.
 Entries must be previously unpublished and not under consideration by any other publication.
 Previously published includes both traditionally and self-published in print and e-format including all printed formats, ezines, blogs, online literature sites, and newsletters.

 • All entries must be original works by the entrant.
 Entries must be organically created, that is, written by the author.
 Poems generated by, written with, or influenced by AI, will be disqualified.
 The use of third-party poetry, song lyrics, characters, or another person’s universe, without written permission, will result in disqualification.